-Remember when you were a little girl and it was your birthday?
-You wore a paper crown with lots of glitter, received the first piece of cake with a big pink rose on it, and everyone gave you presents?
-That’s what it’s like being a bride.
-And one place where you are definitely the guest of honor is at a bridal fair.
+Remember when you were little and it was your birthday?
+You wore a paper crown, received the first piece of cake with a big frosting flower on it, and everyone gave you presents?
+That’s what it’s like being a bride (or groom!).
+And one place where you’re definitely the guest of honor is at a bridal fair.

-Bridal fairs are actually the most convenient way to learn about a myriad of event options, from a fashion-forward gown to a kitschy cake topper.
-It would take you months to meet with all the businesses we pack into one fair."
-Pamela Noxon of San Diego Wedding Bridal Party agrees.
-"Savvy couples look to fairs to help them make educated decisions in a time-efficient manner.”
+Bridal fairs are actually the most convenient way to learn about a myriad of wedding options in one place, from a fashion-forward wedding dress to a kitschy cake topper.
+It would take you months to meet with all the businesses that the top bridal show producers pack into one fair.
+Pamela Noxon of San Diego Wedding Party Expo notes, “Savvy couples look to fairs to help them make educated decisions in a time-efficient manner.”
 Fairs also bring tangibility to shopping for services.
-"At a fair, you experience with all your senses what you miss online or in the printed word," observes Elisa Fisher.
-"You'll smell the flowers...taste the cakes...listen to the bands...try on the veils!"
-Once you’re face-to-face with the experts, you can ask them your most burning questions: Can my wedding cake be chocolate?
+At a fair, you can have a direct, sensory experience that you simply don’t get online.
+Taste the cakes, smell the flowers, listen to the bands, try on the wedding jewelry, touch the invitations.
+And once you’re face-to-face with the experts, you can ask them your most burning questions: Can my wedding cake be chocolate?
 (Absolutely.)
 Do you recommend Maui or Cancun for my October honeymoon?
 (Maui.
 It’s hurricane season in the Yucatan.)
 Does that bridesmaid’s dress come in puce?
 (Don’t go there.)

-Where else but at a bridal fair can you preview ceremony and reception locations, peruse photographers' portfolios, see and hear entertainers?
+Where else but at a bridal fair can you preview ceremony and reception locations, touch luxurious wedding paper goods, see and hear entertainers live?
 As you walk past the exhibitors, you’ll be encouraged to sign up for gift registries (it’s never too soon to pick your china pattern!).
-Caterers will tempt you with the likes of grilled ahi pupus, champagne garnished with strawberries, and nibbles of buttercream-frosted cake (you can work it off in Pilates class).
+Caterers will tempt you with the likes of grilled ahi pupus, champagne garnished with strawberries, and nibbles of buttercream-frosted cake (just work it off in Pilates class).
 You and your entourage can play with wedding jewelry and bridal fashion accessories like veils and tiaras (go ahead and pick out a grand, sparkly one!).
-You’ll pick up splashy decor ideas, as well as a few freebies along the way.
-At Here Come The Brides, a popular Southern California expo, producer Micki Love even gives away a honeymoon at an all-inclusive resort.
-Yet the highlight of most wedding fairs is the fashion show: this is where you begin to envision your own unique aisle style.
-For example, the fashion shows by Festival of Brides, the Upscale Bridal Fair, are always show-stoppers, with models strutting the runway decked out in the newest designer wedding dresses.
+You’ll soak up splashy décor ideas, as well as a few freebies along the way.
+Bay Area Wedding Fairs in Northern California features a $10,000 Wedding Package for one lucky couple PLUS 50 Las Vegas giveaways and stage prizes galore!
+(And they also have a wine tasting at every event, so if you win you can celebrate...and if you don’t you can ease the disappointment!)

-When deciding what fairs to attend, start out at www.HereComesTheGuide.com, which lists many California bridal events.
+When deciding what fairs to attend, start out at www.HereComesTheGuide.com, which lists many nationwide bridal events.
 Choose a fair in the same geographical area where you’re planning to hold your wedding, in order to meet vendors servicing that region.
 Talk to your married friends and see which expos they found the most interesting.
-We suggest attending no more than three fairs, or you risk getting a case of Bridal Fair Burnout.
+We suggest attending no more than three fairs, or you risk getting a case of the dreaded Bridal Fair Burnout.

-Just as bridal fairs help you prepare for your wedding, you should properly prepare for the fair.
-Like a good general drawing up battle plans before engaging his forces, you’ll benefit from your own plan of attack—making a checklist of required services, accessories and design questions will streamline your efforts.
+Just as bridal fairs help you prepare for your wedding, you should properly prepare for a fair.
+Like a good general drawing up plans before the battle, you’ll benefit from your own plan of attack: making a checklist of required services, accessories and design questions will streamline your efforts.

 The most important thing to bring with you is a companion, someone to bounce ideas off of or keep you from making an impulsive decision you may later regret.
 Pamela Noxon advises attending one show with a friend or relative, and another with your fiancé.

-Ready, Set, Go!So here you are at last, meeting and greeting prospective florists, caterers, DJs, etc. When you’re interested in a particular service, make sure you get current contact information, including the name and title of the person you’re speaking to.
+So here you are at last, meeting and greeting prospective florists, caterers, DJs, etc. When you’re interested in a particular service, make sure you get current contact information, including the name and title of the person you’re speaking to.
 Find out if this individual will actually be involved in your event (he or she may just be helping out at the booth).
 The best way to get a “feel” for the service is to advance as high up on the proverbial food chain as possible, even if you have to wait a few minutes for a key person’s attention.
 For example, you think Pam’s Photography has the best photos you’ve ever seen, and you begin discussing your photographic needs with a charming woman in the booth who you discover is Pam’s assistant.
 That’s all fine and dandy, but you really should talk with Pam herself, since she’s the one who’ll be taking the pictures.
-And if you’re looking at say, invitations, and you don’t see a style that matches your vision, then ask the vendor.
+And if you’re looking at, say, invitations, and you don’t see a style that matches your vision, then ask the vendor.
 Many simply can’t bring all of their samples to the show.

 Another thing: we know you were raised to be polite, but you don’t have to give your contact information out to everyone—provide it only to those vendors that make your short list.
 Schedule appointments with your favorite professionals and have fun!

-If the thought of tasting one more piece of wedding cake makes your stomach churn, or seeing yet another photo of a smooching couple has you ready to draw moustaches on their faces, then you’ve had enough for one day.
+If the thought of tasting one more piece of wedding cake makes you queasy, or seeing yet another photo of a smooching couple has you ready to draw mustaches on their faces, then you’ve had enough for one day.
 Armed with your notes, a collection of business cards, and 27 pounds of brochures and magazines, head for the door.